resoluteworks/invirt/docs/docs/framework/forms/form-validation.md

 {% endif %}
 ```

-We can also check for the presence of validation errors and display a custom message
+Lastly, we can also check for the presence of validation errors and display the custom message
 at the top of the form.
 ```html
 {% if errors != null %}